Code-Institute-Submissions/Gerard-Mc-milestone_4_JulyResu/README.md

 ### **Password Reset**

 After the reset password link was clicked and details entered, the page was redirected to a page stating that a link had been sent to the inbox.
 The link directed the browser to the password reset page, and after the password was reset, the user account functioned normally.
 This was repeated several times and always worked.
-This didn't work with Outlook though.
-It seems to be blocking it because the emails always come through on Gmail.
-This is very strange because all the other emails like email verification and the post-purchase emails came through.

-It could be achieved with debug turned on, and they always went to junk mail.
-My best guess is that something about debug being on makes them seem even more like junk, or even malicious, and therefore being blocked by Outlook rather than the issue being that the emails were not being sent by the backend.

 ### **Confirm Email and Post Purchase Email**
-As mentioned above, after completing the necessary steps to trigger these emails, they always came through, even on Outlook.
+After completing the necessary steps to trigger these emails, they always came through.
 The link provided by the Confirm email worked and verified the account, which could be seen in the admin.
 After the post-purchase email was delivered, I checked the events on Stripe and could see the purchase there too.

 ### **Forms**